sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 ## Exercises

-This series of exercises focuses on how to improve the workflow that you developed at the end of the previous part.
-You will add only one rule to your workflow, but it's a crucial one!
+This series of exercises focuses on how to improve the workflow that you developed in the previous session.
+As a result, you will add only one rule to your workflow.
+But it's a crucial one!

-??? tip "Snakefile from the previous part"
+??? tip "Snakefile from previous session"
-    If you want to restart from a fully commented Snakefile, with log messages and benchmarks implemented in all rules, you can manually get it [here](https://github.com/sib-swiss/containers-snakemake-training/blob/2024_update/docs/solutions_day2/session2/workflow/Snakefile) or download it in your current directory with the command:
+    If you want to restart from a fully commented Snakefile, with log messages and benchmarks implemented in all rules, you can manually get it [here](https://github.com/sib-swiss/containers-snakemake-training/blob/2024_update/docs/solutions_day2/session2/workflow/Snakefile) or download it in your current directory with:
     ```
     wget https://raw.githubusercontent.com/sib-swiss/containers-snakemake-training/refs/heads/2024_update/docs/solutions_day2/session2/workflow/Snakefile
     ```

 ??? tip "Development and back-up"
-    During this session, you will modify your Snakefile quite heavily, so it may be a good idea to make back-ups from time to time (with the `cp` command or a simple copy/paste) or use a versioning system.
+    During this session, you will modify your Snakefile quite heavily, so it may be a good idea to make back-ups from time to time (with `cp` or a simple copy/paste) or use a versioning system.
 As a general rule, if you have a doubt on the code you are developing, do not hesitate to make a back-up beforehand.

 ### Optimising resource usage in a workflow

-#### Multi-threading
+#### Multithreading

-When working with real, larger, datasets, most processes are very long and computationally expensive.
+When working with real, larger, datasets, some processes can take a long to run.
 Fortunately, computation time can be decreased by running jobs in parallel and using several [threads](https://en.wikipedia.org/wiki/Thread_(computing)) or [cores](https://en.wikipedia.org/wiki/Multi-core_processor) for a single job.

-**Exercise:** What are the two things you need to add to a rule to enable multi-threading?
+**Exercise:** What are the two things you need to add to a rule to enable multithreading?

 ??? success "Answer"
+    You need to add:

     1. The `threads` directive to tell Snakemake that it needs to allocate several threads to this rule
     1. The software-specific parameters in the `shell` directive to tell a software that it can use several threads

-    If you add only the first element, the software will not be aware of the number of threads allocated to it and will use its default number of threads (usually 1).
-If you add only the second element, Snakemake will only allocate 1 thread to the software, which may cause a crash (the software expects multiple threads but only gets one).
+    If you add only the first element, the software will not be aware of the number of threads allocated to it and will use its default number of threads (usually one).
+If you add only the second element, Snakemake will allocate only one thread to the software, which means that it will run slowly or crash (the software expects multiple threads but gets one).

-Usually, you need to read the software documentation to identify which software can make use of multi-threading and which parameters control multi-threading.
-Here, we did it for you to save some time:
+Usually, you need to read documentation to identify which software can make use of multithreading and which parameters control multithreading.
+We did it for you to save some time:

 * `atropos trim`, `hisat2`, `samtools view`, and `samtools sort` can parallelise with the `--threads <nb_thread>` parameter
 * `featureCounts` can parallelise with the `-T <nb_thread>` parameter
 * `samtools index` can't parallelise.
-Remember that multi-threading only applies to software that were developped to use multiple threads, Snakemake itself cannot parallelise a software automatically!
+Remember that multithreading only applies to software that were developed to this end, Snakemake itself cannot parallelise a software!

 Unfortunately, there is no easy way to find the optimal number of threads for a job.
-It depends on the task, the dataset, the software, the resources you have at your disposal...
-It is often trial and error to see what works best.
-Here, we decided in advance the number of threads to use for each software:
+It depends on tasks, datasets, software, resources you have at your disposal...
+It often takes of few rounds of trial and error to see what works best.
+We already decided the number of threads to use for each software:

 * 4 threads for `hisat2`
 * 2 for all the other software

-**Exercise:** Implement multi-threading in the rule of your choice (most of time, we start by multi-threading the longest jobs, here the mapping step, but with our small example dataset, it doesn't matter too much).
+**Exercise:** Implement multithreading in a rule of your choice (it's usually best to start by multithreading the longest job, here `read_mapping`, but the example dataset is small, so it doesn't really matter).

 ??? tip "Explicit is better than implicit; placeholders"
-    * Even if a software cannot multi-thread, it is useful to add `threads: 1` to keep a consistency between rules and clearly state that the software works with a single thread.
+    * Even if a software cannot multithread, it is useful to add `threads: 1` to keep the syntax consistent between rules and clearly state that the software works with a single thread
-    * The `threads` directive can also be used as a placeholder in the `shell` directive!
+    * `threads` can also be replaced by a `{threads}` placeholder in the `shell` directive

 ??? success "Answer"
-    We implemented multi-threading in all the rules so that you can check everything.
+    We implemented multithreading in all the rules so that you can check everything.
 Feel free to copy this in your Snakefile.
     ```
     rule fastq_trim:
         '''